phy1um/coding.tommarks.xyz/src/index.md

 Clank* and *Jak and Daxter*.
 I obtained a Bachelor's Degree in Computer Science in 2019, and have worked mostly with Java and Python, as well as C, Golang and Javascript.
-I have also programmed in Lua, Groovy and some Lisp diallects.
+I have also programmed in Lua, Groovy and some Lisp dialects.
 I would love an excuse to improve my Haskell skills.

 When I'm not programming I enjoy gaming.
-I occasionally compete in and commentate Quake tournaments, but that [has its own website.](https://gaming.tommarks.xyz) Rouguelites are my favourite singleplayer games and Spelunky 2 keeps me coming back for more.
+I occasionally compete in and commentate Quake tournaments, but that [has its own website.](https://gaming.tommarks.xyz) Roguelites are my favourite singleplayer games and Spelunky 2 keeps me coming back for more.
 I go for regular walks with no goal or direction, but lots of stops to observe wildlife.
 Australia is home to lots of interesting bugs, birds and reptiles which keep my walks interesting.
 I love to cook, I sometimes attempt to draw or paint, and I'm slowly improving at chess.

-Before studying computer science I was a a performance major studying classical flute at the University of Adelaide.
+Before studying computer science I was a performance major studying classical flute at the University of Adelaide.
 I still love music and try to practice most days.
 My main interests are baroque composers (Bach, Telemann), although one of my favourite pieces is the Claude